hientptran/WS22-Notes/Operating systems/Process and threads/Process and threads.md

 		- 4 Prozesse/Threads nähern sich der Barriere
 		- Alle Prozesse/Threads bis auf einen sind blockiert
 		- Nachdem der letzte Prozess die Barriere erreicht hat (bin-fertig-Signal), werden die PRozesse durchgelasse
 ## [[Classical IPC problems]]
 ### Resources:
 [Microsoft PowerPoint - os6.pptx (cu.edu.tr)](https://ceng.cu.edu.tr/uorhan/DersNotu/os6.pdf)
 ### Dining philosophers
 - **Aufgabestellung:** Philosopher picks up 2 forks, eat, then put down the forks and think
 - Wrong solutions:
 	- 1. Solution: take_fork() waits until the specified fork is available and seizes it.
-However, when all philosophers take their left forks simultaneouslyy, none will be able to take their right forks => deadlock
+However, when all philosophers take their left forks simultaneously, none will be able to take their right forks => deadlock
 		- ![[../../_assets/dining philosophers 1.png | 400]]
 	- 2. Solution: After taking left fork, the program checks to see if the right fork is available.
 If not, the philosopher puts down the left one, waits, and repeats the process.
 However, if all philosophers start the algorithm simultaneously, the process will go on forever => Starvation
 	- 3. Solution: Mutex semaphore => avoid starvation, but only 1 philosopher can eat at any instance
 - **Right solution: semaphore, N, LEFT, RIGHT, THINKING, HUNGRY, EATING** => keine Deadlocks, maximale Parallelisierung
+	- Speicherung auch der anderen Zustände: Einführung eines Feld state\[N], in dem für jeden Philosophen festgehalten wird, ob dieser gerade denkt, hungrig ist, oder isst (THINKING, HUNGRY, EATING)
+	- Einführung eines Semaphorenfeldes s\[N]: hungrige Philosophen können ggf. blockieren, falls eine der benögtigten Gabeln gerade in Benutzung ist
 	- ![[../../_assets/dining philosophers 2.png | 400]]
 ### The sleeping barber
 - **Aufgabestellung:** A barbershop consists of a waiting room with n chairs, and the barber room containing the barber chair.
 If there are no customers to be served, the barber goes to sleep.
 If a customer enters the barbershop and all chairs are occupied, then the customer leaves the shop.
 If the barber is busy, but chairs are available, then the customer sits in one of the free chairs.
 If the barber is asleep, the customer wakes up the barber